SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 - Remove any files or directories created during testing.
 - Reset any configurations changed during the test setup.

-This manual test plan will help ensure that the `CreateFileAction` class meets its functional requirements and handles various scenarios gracefully.
+This manual test plan will help ensure that the `CreateFileFromDescriptionAction` class meets its functional requirements and handles various scenarios gracefully.

 # generic\DiffChatAction.kt